 Get in the habit of self-Googling, say, once a week to monitor and fix (if possible) what others will find about you online.

 You’ll find strategies to deal with this in my post, Personal SEO in Executive Job Search: What’s in a Name?

 2. Online INvisibility

-Conversely, a minimal or non-existent online presence will reflect badly on you.
+Conversely, a minimal or non-existent online presence can contaminate your personal brand.

 In particular, if you’re not on LinkedIn – with a robust profile, proactively leveraging the site – you’re less likely to be found and, if you are found, you’ll be a much less attractive candidate than those who are fully using LinkedIn.

 I know, I know.
 You may not want to put yourself “out there” because you’re concerned about safety and privacy issues.
 I get that.